mkazc/Neuro-Gesture-Controlled-Robot/README.md

 * EMOTIV overrides robot to force stop when user is not concentrating

 ## Libraries/SDKs/etc. used :
+*  [PyNetworkTables](https://github.com/robotpy/pynetworktables) - for using networktables between the Rasp.
+Pi and the PC
 #### On the Rasp.
 Pi:
 *  [PyoConnect 1.0](http://www.fernandocosentino.net/pyoconnect/) - for using Myo armband with the Pi
-*  [PyNetworkTables](https://github.com/robotpy/pynetworktables) - for using Network Tables with the Pi
 *  [Adafruit PWM Servo Library](https://github.com/adafruit/Adafruit-Raspberry-Pi-Python-Code/tree/legacy) / [BBIO 12C](https://learn.adafruit.com/setting-up-io-python-library-on-beaglebone-black/i2c) - for driving motors with 16-Channel PWM Pi HAT
+* Pynetworktables
 #### On the Local PC :
 * [Emotiv SDK](https://github.com/Emotiv/community-sdk) - for using Emotiv EPOC information and using it
-* [PyNetworkTables](https://github.com/robotpy/pynetworktables) - for the PC to send information to the Rasp.
-Pi
+* Pynetworktables

 ## Installing Libraries on Rasp.
 Pi:
 #### PyoConnect :